Afton Marsh Local Nature Reserve

 The reserve covers 15.3 ha of tall fen and open water habitat, with broad-leaved woodland and scrub on the upper reaches of the Western Yar.
-It also lies within the Isle of Wight Area of Outstanding Natural Beauty.
-The site is on the old flood plain of the river, and was once grazing marsh.
+The site is on the old flood plain of the river and was once grazing marsh.
 The River Yar flows northward from Freshwater Bay to Yarmouth, reaching the sea at a sluice gate on the Causeway.
 This closes at high tide causing the water to back up to the rustic bridge.
-Weirs further upstream prevent water levels rising in the south marsh.
+Our site consists of the North and South Marsh – split in two by Blackbridge Road but linked by the river.
+The North Marsh is heavily wooded and the river is well defined.
+The South Marsh lies within the Isle of Wight Area of Outstanding Natural Beauty and consists of several watercourses, reeds and scrub. bordered by woodland.
+Weirs prevent water levels rising in the south marsh.

 Our friend Colin Pope from the Isle of Wight Natural History and Archaeological Society has written a wonderful paper on the history of Freshwater marshes.
 Its well worth a read.

 There are several types of wetland habitat on the site providing a home for a variety of plants and animals.
 It is part of the Freshwater Marshes SSSI.

 The river and the large pond in the North Marsh have areas of open water.
 The river is shaded along most of its length.
 In the open areas of the south marsh, bur-reed dominates the open water with fool’s watercress.
 The pond has been colonised by soft rush, toad rush, remote sedge and clumps of grey club rush.
 Breeding birds include mallard and moorhen.
 The dragonflies include southern hawker, emperor, broad-bodied chaser and common darter, and the damselflies include the large red, blue-tailed, common blue, and azure damselflies.